gudyfr/fhtts/README.md

 It integrates, and relies heavily on Frosthaven assistant (for monster and loot management), which, as of now, requires a custom build.
 The goal is to have everything scripted.

-# LIMITATIONS
-**The mechanism to create a save bundle is completely untested.
-If you start a campaign, you may not be able to easily update to newer version of this mod.
-At this point your interest in using this mod should be in helping / contributing to finalize it.**

 # What's included
 - World Map, with scenario stickers added automatically upon unlocking / completing scenarios
 - Campaing tracker which lets you unlock scenarios (click on the scenario number), complete a scenario (click the checkmark), lock a scenario (click the area with the lock outline), hide a scenario (click above its title), and load a scenario (click on its title)